Written By Jamie Sparks

 Sunday included a race briefing in Amman, followed by kit checks and medical assessments by in house doctors and a team of osteopaths.

-Dr. Danny Longman from Cambridge University began gathering data to allow runners who were interested to get a full and personalized report of how their body changed during the race.
+Dr. Danny Longman from Cambridge University began gathering data to allow runners who were interested to get a full and personalised report of how their body changed during the race.
 Details included changes to body fat and muscle, core body temperature, testosterone levels and levels of cognitive function.
-Going forward Ultra X are delighted to be able to offer this to all their athletes to aid their event preparation and subsequent evaluation.

-After settling in runners were given a health and safety briefing from the Operations Director Lee Fudge and camp rules were reiterated.
+After settling in runners were given a health and safety briefing from the Safety Officer Lee Fudge and camp rules were reiterated.
 After this, the race directors gave a final welcome and a quick summary of the week.

 After enjoying the sunrise and getting a first glimpse of the beautiful valley of the moon, it was time for a final message of good luck.
 As Credence Clearwater blasted through the air the competitors took their first steps of the race.

 Local Jordanian Salameh al Aqra set a blistering pace from the off and within 25 minutes the field was spread.
-Dave Phillips from the UK followed closely by 3 British Army officers from the Royal Lancers set a fast pace.
-Charles Henson just pipping fellow officer Toby Free at the 40km mark to finish 1 minute ahead in third place with Julien Anani-Isaac just behind, with Ironman triathlete Jan Pascal Schudy and Tom Elliott hot on their heels.
+Dave Phillips from the UK, followed closely by three British Army officers from the Royal Lancers also set a fast pace.
+Charles Henson just pipping fellow officer Toby Free at the 40km mark to finish one minute ahead in third place with Julien Anani-Isaac just behind, with Ironman triathlete Jan Pascal Schudy and Tom Elliott hot on their heels.

 The battle for first lady was fierce with Josie Adams and Sarah Thompson pushing hard all day to keep up an incredible pace, with Kate Westcott finishing just 24 minutes behind them.

 Team Like A Girl (TLAG) showed great spirit and teamwork throughout the day.
 They were here in Jordan to show that no matter who you are you can achieve anything with the right preparation and determination and they showed that in full today.
-Marina Ranger, Lucy Sacarello and Jodie Gauld, ran the entire day together and crossed the finish line arm in arm behind the top 3 women.
-Jodie Gauld amazingly signed up for the race just 4 days before the race start.
+Marina Ranger, Lucy Sacarello and Jodie Gauld ran the entire day together and crossed the finish line arm in arm behind the top three women.
+Amazingly, Jodie Gauld signed up for the race just four days before the start.